guest271314/NativeMessagingHosts/README.md

 [Native messaging protocol](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/#native-messaging-host-protocol) (Chrome Developers)

 > Chrome starts each native messaging host in a separate process and communicates with it using standard input (`stdin`) and standard output (`stdout`).
 The same format is used to send messages in both directions; each message is serialized using JSON, UTF-8 encoded and is preceded with 32-bit message length in native byte order.
 The maximum size of a single message from the native messaging host is 1 MB, mainly to protect Chrome from misbehaving native applications.
-The maximum size of the message sent to the native messaging host is 4 GB.
+The maximum size of the message sent to the native messaging host is 64 MiB.
+>
+> The first argument to the native messaging host is the origin of the caller, usually `chrome-extension://[ID of allowed extension]`.
+This allows native messaging hosts to identify the source of the message when multiple extensions are specified in the allowed_origins key in the [native messaging host manifest](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging#native-messaging-host).

 # Installation and usage